 What is the most challenging part of your role at the water slide company?

 Keeping to a deadline.
 As a creative person I want something to be 100% perfect, but only have time to bring it to 90 – 95%.
 That 90 – 95% looks really dang good to your average person, but as the creator I want to keep pouring my heart into a design until it’s right.
 That last little push to perfection can take a long time and something our aggressive design schedule doesn’t have time to accommodate in my fast-paced role.

 Where do you see Splashtacular in 5 years?

 I’d like to see us investigate technologies such as screen projections in enclosed flumes and virtual reality to enhance rides as trade show presentations.

 What is your best Splashtacular memory?

 One of my first renders of a large aquatic play unit in Florida and the opportunity I got to travel to see the finished product.
 It was so cool to see the final product so close to being what was initially designed – bright colors and all!

 We make fun!

 I worked at a cyber cafe.
 It didn’t pay more than minimum wage, but I had a lot of fun at the job.
 I got paid to help people make “personal web pages” on geocities and play video games.
 I had friends constantly stopping by to play board games and drink smoothies or frozen mochas.

-I enjoy playing D&D with my friends.
-I have been playing for about 20 years with most of the same guys.
-I also enjoy cosplaying Star Wars characters — I’m currently working on my second build of K-2SO from Rogue One and have been making The Mandalorian armor pieces for my friend.
+I enjoy playing D&D with my friends. and playing for about 20 years with most of the same guys.
+I also cosplaying Star Wars characters — I’m currently working on my second build of K-2SO from Rogue One and have been making The Mandalorian armor pieces for my friend.